NiharP31/Computer_vision/README.md

 # Computer_vision
-Welcome to the Journey of Computer Vision from basic.
+Welcome to the Journey of Computer Vision from the basics.

 Here you will able to find CV notebooks from basic to advance level(Work is in progress so stay tuned)